 During this show, you meet talking birds like the free-flying condor and chatty Mama Cass, Earth’s only domesticated Cassowary.

 The basic Jungle Island ticket includes access to the Coca-Cola Parrot Bowl.

 The name doesn’t suggest it, but Parrot Cove is Miami’s only private, swimmable beach.

 It offers incredible views of Biscayne Bay and Downtown Miami and is a fantastic family-friendly stop on a sunny Florida day.

-There are two Escape rooms in Jungle Island and you can either try one or both during your visit.
+There are two Escape rooms on Jungle Island, and you can try one or both during your visit.

 Kids below 18 years must be accompanied by an adult while trying out the Escape Rooms.

-Especially since once of the rooms – The Asylum – has a scarier theme.
+Especially since one of the rooms – The Asylum – has a scarier theme.

-If you can’t figure out the clue and escape in 30 minutes, you must get out of the Escape Room through the door you entered.
+If you can’t figure out the clue and escape in 30 minutes, you must exit the Escape Room through the door you entered.